-Make the Safari start page your own in iOS 15
+Give your Safari start page a personalized touch

 Here's how to customize your start page in Safari on iPhone and iPad.

-How to choose sections for your start page in iOS 15 and iPadOS 15
+How to choose sections for your start page in Safari on iOS

 - Launch Safari on your iPhone or iPad.